Summer Pass artwork

 What happens if a student loses their pass?

-The summer passes are not registered under students’ names, so they can pick up a replacement pass, if passes are still available, at any high school site.
-They don’t need to go to their own high school for a replacement pass.
+The summer passes are not registered under students’ names, so they can pick up a replacement pass, if passes are still available.

 Is this program open to students pursuing GEDs?

 Yes.
-Students pursuing a GED, regardless of age, qualify for this program.
+Students pursuing a GED and age 19-21 regardless of age, qualify for this program.
 Please note, any student participating in the Summer Pass Program may be required to show their student ID card when using the transit pass.

 This program is funded by the Statewide Transportation Improvement Fund.